jundalisay/spblist/content/en/research/mohammad/quran/sura-053.md

 inevitable is imminent.
 58. None
 203
-besides Allah can unveil it.
+besides Enki can unveil it.

 54. THE MOON (al-Qamar)
 59. Do